Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-plugins-to-ui.md

 The list of activities, among other things, is sourced from either of two directories:
  - `/var/www/pioreactorui/contrib/jobs/`, is the source of the "default" jobs
- - `/user/pioreactor/.pioreactor/plugins/ui/jobs`, is a directory to put custom plugins.
+ - `/user/pioreactor/.pioreactor/plugins/ui/jobs`, is a directory to put custom yaml.

 Placing a new yaml file in either of these folders will populate the page with your new job.
 Here's an example `example.yaml` file: